hsavit1/hsavit1.github.io/Index.md

         - Is functional GUI programming possible?
 [Link](http://stackoverflow.com/questions/2672791/is-functional-gui-programming-possible?rq=1)
         - What is the most Widely Used Functional Programming Language?
 [Link](https://www.quora.com/Functional-Programming/Which-is-the-most-widely-used-functional-programming-language-today-Oct-2014)
         - How do I think like a functional programmer?
 [Link](https://www.quora.com/How-can-I-learn-to-think-like-a-functional-programmer)
-        - What are the pros and cons of Functional Programming?
-[Link](http://qr.ae/R4e10X)